haxpor/lgl/README.md

 # Build

-Some programs have their own separate `Makefile` in its directory, but most can be build using `make.sh` script as follows.
+Most examples (preferred "testbed") are self-contained and have their own separate `Makefile` in its directory, link against few shared source code in `src/../externals`.

-To build demo programs, `cd` to `src/` directory, then use `make.sh` script to do it as follows.
+Others, mostly inside `Misc` and other which only has main source file can be built via `make.sh` script.

+## Build via `make.sh`

+At the root directory level of this repo, Execute `./make.sh` like the following

 `./make.sh build <target .cpp file>`